emailverifyapicom/docs-bulk/docs/quickstart.rst

 2) Upload File
 --------------
 Navigate to the 'Upload a file' tab.
-You can drag and drop or manually upload any .csv or .txt file.
+You can drag and drop or manually upload any :abbr:`.csv(Comman-Seperated Values)`  or :abbr:`.txt(Text File)` file.

 This file can contain multiple data fields, not just email addresses.
 Our system will pick out the email address field automatically and preserve the rest of your data.